 - Conditions which can require guide bar maintenance: - -saw cuts to one side - -saw has to be forced through a cut - -inadequate supply of oil to bar and chain. - Check the condition of the guide bar each time the chain is sharpened.
-A worn guide bar will damage the chain and make cutting more difficult.
-Reverse bar after every cleaning. - Replace the guide bar when: -the inside groove of the guide bar rails is - Use only the replacement Reduced-Kickback Guide Bar specified for your saw in "Specifications." - a.
+A worn guide bar will damage the chain and make cutting more difficult. - Replace the guide bar when: -the inside groove of the guide bar rails is worn. - -the guide bar is bent or cracked. - Use only the Reduced-Kickback Guide Bar specified for your saw in "Specifications" for replacement. - a.
 Remove the guide bar to service. - b.
 Clean oil holes at least once for each five hours of operation.
-Figure 34. - c.
-Remove sawdust from the guide bar groove periodically with a putty knife or a wire.
+Figure 34. - Remove sawdust from the guide bar groove periodically with a putty knife or a wire.
 Figure 34. - d.
-Remove burrs by filing the side edges of the guide bar grooves square with a flat file.
-Figure 35. - e.
-Restore square edges to an uneven rail top by filing with a flat file.
+Remove burrs by filing the side edges of the guide bar grooves square with a flat file.Figure 35. - Restore square edges to an uneven rail top by filing with a flat file.
 Figure 35.